vapor/vapor/README.md

 Vapor is the first true web framework for Swift.
 It provides a beautifully expressive and easy to use foundation for your next website or API.

-To start your own project with Vapor, fork the boilerplate code from [Vapor Example](https://github.com/qutheory/vapor-example).
+This repository is the framework's source code.
+To view a sample project, check out the [Vapor Example](https://github.com/qutheory/vapor-example).

 ## 📖 Documentation

-Visit the [Documentation](http://docs.qutheory.io) for extensive documentation on getting setup, using, and deploying Vapor.
+Visit the [Documentation](http://docs.qutheory.io) for extensive information on getting setup, using, and deploying Vapor.

 ## 🚀 Contributing